winitzki/scall/tutorial/programming_dhall.md

 let exampleString = "ab"
 let _ = refl Text "abc" : LeibnizEqual Text "${exampleString}c" "abc"
 ```

+We have seen hat the Leibniz equality type can reproduce the `assert` feature of Dhall.
+However, currently Dhall implements `a === b` and `assert` as special expression types and does not reduce them to Leibniz equality.

+Because Leibniz equality types are more general and more powerful than Dhall's `assert` feature, we may need sometimes to use the Leibniz equality type where the built-in Dhall features are insufficient.

 ### Leibniz inequality types